 NSPCC /Childline – 0800 1111 – Free, confidential (you don’t have to give your name), open day and night to answer your phone call or online at childline.org.uk

-School Counsellors – Our school has two counsellors, Julie and David.
-They can help with lots of things such as relationship issues, stress, anger, self-harm, anxiety, bereavement, family problems, exam stress, bullying, anything you want help or advice with.
-Ask Ms Williamson, Ms Wilkins, your teacher or TA if you want to see Julie or David.
+School Counsellors – Our school counsellor is David.
+He can help with lots of things such as relationship issues, stress, anger, self-harm, anxiety, bereavement, family problems, exam stress, bullying, anything you want help or advice with.
+Ask Ms Williamson, Ms Smith, your teacher or TA if you want to see David.

 Think You Know – Keeping yourself safe on the internet – thinkyouknow.co.uk offers help, advice and information on all internet issues.
 Log in and click on the age box that applies to you.